-It is assumed that the channel modifications will not change water levels from the existing water level and therefore SLR, will have the same effect on any structural alternatives or, the No Action alternative.
+The proposed channel modifications are an isolated section of widening and deepening, which will not affect the amount of tidal exchange entering the harbor, nor the tidal prism of the harbor.
+Therefore, it is assumed that the channel modifications will not change water levels from the existing water level and therefore RSLR, will have the same effect on any structural alternatives or, the No Action alternative.

-Below in Figure 9, the NOAA Sea Level Rise Viewer was used to preliminarily understand what the effects of SLR would look like at the port and the disposal area.
-Figure 9 shows inundated areas in blue, with dark blue being the deepest and lighter blue being shallower.
+Below in Figures 12 and 13, the NOAA Sea Level Rise Viewer was used to preliminarily understand what the effects of RSLR would look like at the port and the disposal area.
+Figures 12 and 13 shows inundated areas in blue, with dark blue being the deepest and lighter blue being shallower.
 Areas in green are low-lying areas.
-The NOAA SLR viewer is a preliminary analysis and can be used for feasibility studies.
-The disposal area remains unflooded at the low, intermediate, and high SLC projections.
-The Port appears to see inundation at a SLR 2.9 feet NAVD88 (3.73 feet MHHW), for the intermediate projected curve at the 100-year planning stage.
+The NOAA RSLR viewer is a preliminary analysis and can be used for feasibility studies.
+The disposal area remains unflooded at the low, intermediate, and high RSLR projections.
+The Port of Baltimore's Seagirt Marine Terminal appears to see inundation at a at 6 feet of RSLR along Colgate Creek with more significant flooding apparent at 7 feet of RSLR, see Figure 14.
+Please note that the inundation map by NOAA RSLR viewer is based on MHHW datum of 1992 base water elevation.
+However, the viewer does not provide maps at intermediate and/or fractional water elevation.
+Therefore, NAVD88 RSLR values, when converted to MHHW (1992) were used for generating the inundation maps.
 The maximum observed water level for the port was at 6.49-feet MHHW during Hurricane Isabel on September 19, 2003.

 Figure 12.
 Sea Level Rise Viewer of Port of Baltimore Area.
-The top figure shows the Port Area at MHHW +4 feet of Sea Level Rise.
-The bottom figure shows the existing water level at Mean High Higher Water +7 feet (epoch: 1983-2001) (NOAA, 2020).
+The top figure shows the Port Area at MHHW (1992) +4 feet of Sea Level Rise.
+The bottom figure shows the existing water level at Mean High Higher Water (1992) +5 feet (epoch: 1983-2001) (NOAA, 2020).

+Figure 13.
+Sea Level Rise Viewer of Port of Baltimore Area.
+The top figure shows the Port Area at MHHW (1992) +6 feet of RSLR.
+The bottom figure shows the existing water level at Mean High Higher Water (1992) +7 feet (epoch: 1983-2001) (NOAA, 2020).

 The tidal range of Baltimore Harbor is approximately 1.14 feet (Source: NOAA website: https://tidesandcurrents.noaa.gov/stationhome.html?id=8574680&units=standard).
-The estimated SLR for the 50-year period of economic analysis ranges between 0.86 feet NAVD88 and 3.73 feet NAVD88 between the years of 2030 and 2080 (up to an additional

-0.53 feet of Sea Level Rise could occur between the 1992 epoch to the 2025 year of construction).
-The total WSEL with SLR is 3.59 feet (3.06 feet + 0.53 feet) NAVD88 which is equivalent to 4.42 feet MHHW.
-It is unlikely that SLR will affect the dock operations within the 50-year economic period of analysis.
-Further analysis, with higher resolution elevation data and sea level rise models would be needed to develop further conclusions on flooding due to sea level rise.
+The estimated RSLR for the 50-year period of economic analysis ranges between 0.51 feet to 2.84 feet between the years of 2030 and 2080.
+Observed RRSLR from 1992 epoch through 2022 is 0.30 feet (using linear trend of 0.01010 feet/year).
+Up to an additional 0.28 feet of RRSLR could occur between 2022 and 2030 when construction is complete (for the USACE high projection), for a total of 0.58 feet in 2030.
+The maximum total increase in MHHW water surface elevation (WSEL) in 2080 under the USACE high projection is +3.42 feet MHHW 1992 (2.84 feet + 0.58 feet).
+It is unlikely that RSLR will affect the dock operations within the 50-year economic period of analysis.
+Further analysis, with higher resolution elevation data and RSLR models would be needed to develop further conclusions on flooding due to RSLR.